 Failure to generate sufficient cash flow to cover required payments or meet operating covenants under our long-term debt and operating leases could result in defaults under such agreements and cross-defaults under other debt or operating lease arrangements, which could harm our independent operating subsidiaries and cause us to lose operations or experience foreclosures.
 We have significant future operating lease obligations.
 We intend to continue financing operations through long-term operating leases, mortgage financing and other types of financing, including borrowings under our future credit facilities we may obtain.
 We may not generate sufficient cash flow from operations to cover required interest, principal and lease payments.
-If we are unable to generate sufficient cash flow from operations to cover required interest, principal and lease payments.
-If we are unable to generate sufficient cash flow from operations to cover required interest, principal and lease payments.
-If we are unable to generate sufficient cash flow from operations to cover required interest, principal and lease payments.
-If we are unable to generate sufficient cash flow from operations to cover required interest, principal and lease payments, reduce or delay planned capital expenditures or delay or abandon desirable acquisitions.
+If we are unable to generate sufficient cash flow from operatione or restructure all or a portion of our indebtedness, sell selected assets, reduce or delay planned capital expenditures or delay or abandon desirable acquisitions.
 Such measures might not be sufficient to enable us to service our debt or to make lease payments on our operating leases.
 The failure to make required payments on our debt or operating leases or the delay or abandonment of our planned growth strategy could result in an adverse effect on our future ability to generate revenue and sustain profitability and subject us to foreclosure.
 In addition, any such financing, refinancing or sale of assets might not be available on terms that are economically favorable to us, or at all.
-Our financing arrangements contain restrictions, covenants and events of default that, among other things, could limit our ability to respond to market conditions, provide for capital inve indebtedness or requiring us to offer to repurchase such indebtedness in the event of a change of control or a change of control triggering event; pay dividends or make distributions; make investments or acquisitions; sell, transfer or otherwise dispose of certain assets; create liens; consolidate or merge; enter into transactions with affiliates; and prepay and repurchase or redeem certain indebtedness.
+Our financing arrangements contain restrictions, covenants and events of default that, among other things, could limit our ability to respond to market conditions, provide for capital investment needs or take advantage of business opportunities by restricting our ability to incur or guarantee additional indebtedness or requiring us to offer to repurchase such indebtedness in the event of a change of control or a change of control triggering event; pay dividends or make distributions; make investments or acquisitions; sell, transfer or otherwise dispose of certain assets; create liens; consolidate or merge; enter into transactions with affiliates; and prepay and repurchase or redeem certain indebtedness.